Our clients frequently ask us, “Is my data safe?”

 There are several ways how we reduce risks:

 We’re security-aware and regularly train all staff to be cautious, and to be especially sceptical about emails, but also about other internal communication channels.
-If an attacker impersonated the CEO and sent an unrequested (and infected) file by email, the recipient would ask for confirmation, but also suscpicious requests via Slack will be confirmed by a phone call.
+If an attacker impersonated the CEO and sent an unrequested (and infected) file by email, the recipient would ask for confirmation, but also suspicious requests via Slack will be confirmed by a phone call.

 Security audits